 The OIC investigates the exemption and/or exclusion complaint to determine whether the institution properly applied the exemptions and/or exclusions.

 The OIC investigates the incomplete search/missing records complaint to determine whether additional records exist or whether the original response from the institution was complete.

-When additional records are located and/or provided to the complainant as a result of our investigation of a missing records complaint, the investigator will advise the complainant that the investigation will be closed as well-founded.
-The investigator will also inform the complainant that they have a right to complain to our office, within 60-days of receiving the response, if after reviewing the new response he/she is not satisfied with it.
-The investigator will also recommend that if a new complaint is made, the complainant reference the original missing records complaint number in subsequent correspondence.
+When additional records are located and/or provided to the complainant as a result of the investigation of an incomplete search/missing records complaint, the complainant has the right to complain about any exemptions and/or exclusions applied to the additional records.
+They must file the complaint within 60 days of receiving the additional records.
+The OIC then registers a new exemption and/or exclusion complaint and recommends that the complainant reference the original incomplete search/missing records complaint number in subsequent correspondence.